 Asthma medications fall into two types.
 Long-term preventative medications and fast-acting “rescue” treatments.
 They are taken as an inhaler, a nebulizer, or in tablet or liquid form.

 Preventive treatments need to be taken every day to prevent asthma attacks.
-They work by reducing inflammation and mucus production and relaxing smooth muscle in the airways making it less likely that you will react to triggers.
+They work by reducing inflammation and mucus production and relaxing the smooth muscles in the airways making it less likely that you will react to triggers.
 They include:

 Short-term treatments are used to treat symptoms of an asthma attack.
 They should only be used when needed.
 If you find yourself using short-term treatments every day, or more often than normal, you should talk to your doctor.
 Short term treatments include:

 Beta-agonists like albuterol, epinephrine, and levalbuterol are given as an inhaler and work by relaxing the smooth muscle in the airways